m5sticker/m5stick_stuff/README.md

 just a bunch of files i like
-btw if the file endsin ir it is ir if it ends in html it is evilportoral if it ends in txt it is for windows
+btw if the file endsin ir it is ir if it ends in html it is evilportoral if it ends in txt it is for windows if it ends in jpg it is a boot